pomme-clic/s-money-documentation/docs/docs/cards/issuing.md

 <Highlight>

- You have 2 choices : Random PIN (by default, no need to implement anything) or Wish PIN in order to allow to your end user to define his own PIN code.
+ Remember you have 2 choices : Random PIN (by default, no need to implement anything) or Wish PIN in order to allow to your end user to define his own PIN code.

 </Highlight>